Is the performance on your IT help desk lacking? Have there been complaints?

 3. Gather the Right Performance Feedback

-In addition to tracking the metrics, gather some open-ended feedback from your users and/or customers.
-This information can be used to address specific issues that get mentioned (such as bad attitudes or poor communications skills), but it can also be used to build morale.
+In addition to tracking the metrics, consider gathering feedback from your employees (your internal customers).
+This information can be used to address specific issues that get mentioned (such as bad attitudes or poor communication skills), but can also be used to build morale.

 6. Invest in New Technology

-Are you empowering your workers with the latest technology?
-Outdated technology slows down the work process and gives workers less flexibility to handle any given situation.
+Are you empowering your technicians and employees with the latest technology?
+Outdated technology can slow down your work process and gives team members less flexibility to handle any given situation.

 7. Establish a System of Rewards and Penalties

-What can your workers expect if they meet their goals?
+What can your IT staff expect if they meet their goals?
 What should they expect if they fail to meet their goals — either personally or as a team?
-Rewards and penalties are very effective at improving the behavior of any work team.
+Rewards and accountability can be an effective strategy for improving the productivity of any work team.